Kittyskj/FreeFromMi/README.md

 # Xiaomi = dog shit
-- Stop all miui shit tracking your phone and block all xioami
+- Stop all miui shit tracking your phone and block all xioami hosts